Some games reward you for not killing your enemies.

 - In PAYDAY: The Heist, you can spare a cop's life by intimidating them to drop their weapon and handcuffing themselves (sometimes you'll have to shoot them to get them to cooperate).
 Getting cops to cuff themselves will count as a hostage under your possession.

 - In the sequel, players far enough down the Mastermind tree can convince enemies that have surrendered to actively fight on your behalf.
-Their AI isn't great, but it gets you an extra gun, and with other Mastermind skills the converted enemy gets massive bonuses to health and damage.
+Their AI isn't great, but it gets you an extra gun, distraction, and meatshield (extremely useful if you convert someone with bulletproof armor), and with other Mastermind skills the converted enemy gets massive bonuses to health and damage.
+Also, there is a special skill, Stockholm Syndrome, that causes civilians to come to your aid when you are downed.

 - In Dungeons & Dragons, you gain Experience Points for resolving encounters, no matter how you accomplish this.
 If the goal is stopping the dragon from flattening a nearby town, it doesn't matter if you do this by killing the dragon, bribing the dragon, or tricking the dragon into going someplace else, you should get the same XP.
 Naturally, this varies considerably from one Dungeon Master to another, but the concept is there.
 This doesn't apply to other kinds of reward, of course, since a dead dragon is far easier to get treasure from than a live one.